ikitlab/rails-maker/README.md

-Prologue
+The rails-maker
 ===========
 Generate a Rails 3 app with the application templates Quick Left uses to start their projects off right!

 ### What you get

-Prologue provides a set of templates to generate Rails 3 applications.
+The rails-maker provides a set of templates to generate Rails 3 applications.
 Everything is configured and ready to rock your next Rails 3 project.
 We hope it saves you a mess of time!

 * Default: A base Rails 3 application with Devise and Cancan for authentication and authorization.
 Roles are stored in the database with a HABTM relationship between the role and user models.
 You also get a basic admin to manage users.
-Prologue also rolls in all of the things we like to have setup in our apps like: haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, evergreen, jasmine, will_paginate, friendly_id and hoptoad_notifier.
+The rails-maker also rolls in all of the things we like to have setup in our apps like: haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, evergreen, jasmine, will_paginate, friendly_id and hoptoad_notifier.

-        prologue new my_app
+        rails-maker new my_app
-        prologue new my_app default
+        rails-maker new my_app default

 * Async: A Rails 3 application with the basic setup complete for running fully async on the Thin web server.
 Included gems are thin, rack-fiber_pool, mysql2, and rspec.

-        prologue new my_app async
+        rails-maker new my_app async

 ### Quick Start

-    gem install prologue
+    gem install rails-maker

-    prologue new my_app
+    rails-maker new my_app

 ### Options ( in default template )

-    prologue new my_app --no-auth
+    rails-maker new my_app --no-auth

-    prologue new my_app --no-roles
+    rails-maker new my_app --no-roles

-    prologue new my_app --no-admin
+    rails-maker new my_app --no-admin

 ### Testing generated default app